net-daemon/docs/docs/v3/hass_model/hass_model_working_with_entities.md

 The Entity class provides access to the Entities current state and attributes, as well as the state change events of the Entity.
 It also has a way to call Services that take the Entitiy as a target.

-## Creating Entities
+## Instancing Entities

-The basic way to create an Entitiy is just by creating one using its constructor
+The basic way to instance an Entity is just by referring to it via its constructor

 ```csharp
 var atticLight = new Entity(haContext, "light.attic");